An exhaustive typography master course that doubles as an interactive tool that will help you achieve flawless type on every design project.

 If you still find the price prohibitively expensive, ask your employer to pay for it.
 Many customers were able to put this purchase on the company credit card.
 Employers will often set aside money for investing in the education of their employees, so it doesn’t hurt to ask your boss.
 And if you are a freelancer, work-related education expenses are usually a tax write-off.

 Yes.
-Please contact me at firstname.lastname@example.org from an .edu email address for more details.
+Please contact me at firstname.lastname@example.org from a university email address for more details.

 Although many of the principles are timeless and can apply to any medium, the core focus is on designing for screens.